Mapping Firms' Locations in Technological Space: A Topological Analysis of Patent Statistics: Abstract

 \section{Abstract}

+Where do firms innovate?
+Mapping their locations and directions in technological space is challenging due to its high dimensionality.
 We propose a new method to characterize firms’ inventive activities via topological data analysis (TDA) that represents high-dimensional data in a shape graph.
 Applying this method to 333 major firms’ patents in 1976--2005 reveals substantial heterogeneity: some firms remain undifferentiated; others develop unique portfolios.
-Firms with unique trajectories, which we define graph-theoretically as “flares” in the Mapper graph, perform better.
-This association is statistically and economically significant, and continues to hold after we control for portfolio size and firm survivorship.
-We further illustrate Mapper's usefulness for exploratory data analysis in comparison with existing techniques.
+Firms with unique trajectories, which we define and measure graph-theoretically as “flares” in the Mapper graph, perform better.
+This association is statistically and economically significant, and continues to hold after we control for portfolio size, firm survivorship, industry classification, and firm fixed effects.
+By contrast, existing techniques---such as principal component analysis (PCA) and Jaffe's (1989) clustering method---struggle to track these firm-level dynamics.

 \textit{Keywords}: Innovation, Mapper, Patents, R\&D, Topological data analysis.

 \textit{Journal of Economic Literature (JEL) classifications}: C65, C88, L10, O30.